sethgabrielbrady/shopular/README.md

 1. clone from github
 2. open in server in the source directory

+##HOMEWORK
+Go back to our Shopular project and let's add some tests.

+1. Set up testing using our Grunt build with Karma and Mocha
+2. Write tests for all controllers and services
+3. You need must have code coverage being reported in the grunt build You do NOT have to have 100% coverage, you must have at least 50% coverage of all branches.

+## EPIC Mode

+Get 100% code coverage.

 ### Current Build
 The current build displays data in the form of a table on the view.
 Currently the data